jometzg/azure-openai-ground-up/README.md

   }
 }
 ```
+>> Recent testing on various models seems to show this basic *completions* endpoint may be deprecated.
+If so, move to the *chat completions version*

 What can be seen from above is that it worked (there will be a different answer each time) and that it used 4 prompt tokens and 10 completion tokens.

 Try varying the *max_tokens* to see how this impacts the response.